bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 Notes:

-  - **never power the board from USB if connected to the main MCU using the Stemma/Qt connector**.
+  - **Never power the board from USB if connected to the main MCU using the Stemma/Qt connector**.
   - Powering by 3V3 might or might not work.
 This depends how stable the 3V3 line of the main MCU is and how much current it can provide.
   - The ESP32C3 peak current for 802.11g is 285mA at 100% duty-cycle at
     full TX-power.
 It will brown-out at 3.0V.
+The datasheet recommends a power-supply with at least 500mA.

 ESP32C3-SuperMini